Google Search Console is a free diagnostic tool offered by Google that helps you monitor your site’s search traffic and identify any issues.

-Google Analytics is primarily used to get an overall impression of your website performance including users, demographics, time spent on site, conversions, et.
+Google Analytics is primarily used to get an overall impression of your website performance including users, demographics, time spent on site, conversions, etc.

 Google Search Console is used specifically for factors that may affect your website’s standing with search engines, including indexing, mobile site performance, page speed, as well as metrics about how your website appears in search.

-Both tools are best used together to get a holistic view of your site is performing.
+Both tools are best used together to get a holistic view of how your site is performing.

 How to Get Google Search Console

-If you’re already signed up for Google Analytics, you can access Search Console already (go to Acquisition < Search Console).
+If you’ve already signed up for Google Analytics, you can access Search Console already (go to Acquisition < Search Console).

 Follow the instructions on the official Google Search Console page about how to add and verify your property.